Community reinforcement approach and family training: Intervention for substance use

 Note: When the articles states "there was no group x time interaction," it simply means the CRAFT outcome (64%) and the TSF outcome (17%) remained the same over time, even though there was a reduction in drug use during the study.

 Parallel study

 "In a parallel study sponsored by the National Institute on Drug Abuse that focused on people who use other substances, family members receiving CRAFT successfully engaged 74 percent of initially unmotivated drug users in treatment (Meyers et al. 1999)."

 Professional organizations

-CRAFT is a model of clinical behavior analysis which is of interest to the following professional organisations.
+CRAFT is a model of Clinical behavior analysis which is of interest to the following professional organizations.